henryaj/buildgrid/CONTRIBUTING.rst

 Contributing to BuildGrid
 =========================
-Some guidlines for people wnating to contribute.
+Some guidlines for people wanting to contribute.

 Feature Additions
 -----------------

-There are currently no mailing lists for BuildGrid.
-Any major feature additions should be raised as an issue and it is recommended they are proposed in advance of commencing work.
+There are currently no mailing lists for BuildGrid - we are working on this, though.
+Any major feature additions should be raised as an issue here on gitlab and it is recommended they are proposed in advance of commencing work.

 The author of any feature should take ownership and is expected to support it for a reasonable timeframe.
 This means addressing any unforseen side effects and quirks the feature may have introduced.